-An orderly process is crucial in home remodeling.
+Developing an orderly process is crucial in home remodeling.
 When you get the process right, things work smoothly.
 Your work remains clean and undamaged.
-When you get the process wrong, your current work messes up your previous work.
+When you get the process wrong, your current work is at risk of damaging your previous work.
 For some projects, it is patently obvious that one thing must happen before the other thing.
 Insulation happens before drywall.
 Drywall installation happens before painting.
 Yet what about other processes that seem like a close call?
 Refinishing floors and interior painting are two home remodeling and building projects that usually happen around the same time.
 When scheduling, should you paint the walls before or after refinishing the floors?
 It's not an easy decision, and each side has its merits.
 Much of it depends on shifting factors, too, some of which may be particular to your own project.

 Refinishing Floors Before Painting Walls

-If you simply have no floor coverings yet, just a subfloor, then you will greatly benefit by painting the walls and ceiling first.
-You can paint with pure freedom, even using a paint sprayer, and you can spill wherever you want.
+If you simply have no floor coverings yet and just a subfloor, then you will greatly benefit by painting the walls and ceiling before refinishing the floors.
+You can paint with pure freedom, even using a paint sprayer, and spillages rarely cause much damage.
 In this case, the decision is practically made for you already.

 Consider the matter of appearance.
 Which surface's appearance is more permanent: floor or walls?
 Wall color can be changed over the course of a weekend.
-By Monday, your formerly pink walls will be blue.
 But it's more difficult to re-stain a floor to change its color to coordinate with the wall color.

-When you run a floor sander around a room, there is the possibility of scuffing up your newly painted walls.
-Even though you will have removed the baseboards, enough activity happens that you might scrape, gouge, or scuff your perfectly painted walls.
+When you run a floor sander around a room, there is the possibility of scuffing up newly painted walls.
+Even though you will have removed the baseboards, enough activity happens that you might scrape or gouge your perfectly painted walls.

-Finally there is dust.
 Sanding floors creates a huge amount of dust.
 This dust settles not only on horizontal surfaces but clings to vertical surfaces such as walls.
 Flatter sheen paints seem to have the unique ability to attract dust.
 Even worse, the flatter the paint sheen, the more difficult it is to clean.
-Truly flat paint (paint at the extreme end of the sheen scale) can be so difficult to clean of dust that it is almost easier to entirely paint the walls again.
+Truly flat paint at the end of the sheen scale can be so difficult to clean of dust that it is almost easier to entirely paint the walls again.

 Painting Walls Before Refinishing Floors

 One reason why homeowners may want to paint the walls first is that they fear dripping or smearing paint on their newly finished floor.
 Floors are expensive and difficult to fix, but the walls are not.
-It can be difficult to clean paint off of a floor.
-Walls are not fun to patch up, but they are still easier to fix than flooring.

 Paint drips are a valid concern, whether you have previously finished the floor or not.
-The best way to make sure that your flooring stays clean is to not get paint on it in the first place.
-Be sure to purchase a canvas dropcloth.
-A good dropcloth is a great investment in your house because you can use it repeatedly.
-Plastic dropcloths must be thrown away, plus they are slippery.
+The best way to make sure that your flooring stays clean is to avoid spilling paint on it in the first place.
+Be sure to use a canvas drop cloth.
+A good dropcloth is a wise investment in your house because you can use it repeatedly.
+Plastic drop cloths must be thrown away, plus they are slippery.